Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 • weakness and numbness of the limbs,

-• pain in the cervical spine and dizziness,
+• pain in the cervical spine and vertigo,

 Diagnostics